mamalisk/yaddi/README.md

 copy the example in the html of this git repository and there you have it. the yadda.json will get updated by your execution. hope it works!

 For any comments/suggestions feel free to raise issues in this project or mail me at mamalis.kostas@gmail.com

+d.
+Have a look at our examples under examples folder